HAN-Siyu/LEOPARD/README.md

 ## How to Train Your LEOPARD

 The architecture of LEOPARD is fully customizable and supports data of two views.
-LEOPARD is better to run in an interactive mode.
-See instruction in the juper-notebook file "manual.ipynb".
+LEOPARD is better to run in an interactive editors (Jupyter Notebook, PyCharm, Spyder, etc).
+Instruction for how to train a LEOPARD is provided in the juper-notebook file "manual.ipynb".

 ## Script Files